open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

-We now have services representing both the `Atm` and the `BackendSystem` telemetry generation entities in our system and can fully understand how both entities are been used and contributing to the performance of an operation executed by an user.
+We now have services representing both the `Atm` and the `BackendSystem` telemetry generation entities in our system and can fully understand how both entities are being used and contributing to the performance of an operation executed by an user.

 Here is the detailed view of one of those traces in Jaeger: